martinezmaneiro/martinezmaneiro/README.md

-- 👋 Hi, I’m @martinezmaneiro
+- 👋 Hi, I’m @martinezmaneiro.
-- 👀 I’m interested in starting a programming carreer to complement my MD degree.
+- 👀 I’m interested in starting a programming carreer.
-- 🌱 I’m currently learning basics on html css and js.
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on new projects to gain experience in the field of js programming.
+- 💞️ I’m looking to collaborate on new projects to gain experience to become a frontend developer.
 - 📫 How to reach me: https://www.linkedin.com/in/joaquinmar08/
 <!---
 martinezmaneiro/martinezmaneiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.